Karen Elson: Modelling

 Elson is currently the face of Jo Malone London and represents them worldwide.

 Elson has appeared in many short films and videos, including the music video for the White Stripes song, "Blue Orchid".
 She has also appeared in fashion films: War Opera, Nick Knight's Andy Warhol-inspired series More Beautiful Women, Craig McDean's 48 Girls, and Bruce Weber's Petit Fleur, Harlequin, Voodoo Daddy, Closer Walk With Thee and Karen's Boogie (all films were made in conjunction with W as a tribute to New Orleans).

 She acted in the short film Lay Down Lean, a project by the experimental filmmaking team Belles of the Black Diamond Field.

 Elson has contributed to Nick Knight's fashion site SHOWstudio.com since 2002.
 She also contributed to Knight's project "Moving Fashion" with a black and white video of herself in a sequined gown, perched upon a swing.
 The images were accompanied by Elson playing the autoharp and singing a verse of Marlene Dietrich's "Falling in Love Again."

-In 2010, she modelled a Patricia Field dress for the Sex and the City Archive in the Naomi Campbell's Fashion for Relief runway show for the White Ribbon Alliance, an organization aiding mothers in Haiti.
+In 2010, she modelled a Patricia Field dress for the Sex and the City Archive in the Naomi Campbell's Fashion for Relief runway show for the White Ribbon Alliance, an organisation aiding mothers in Haiti.

 Elson has designed her own line of shoes, bags and jewellery for fashion brand Nine West.

 Elson was one of eight British models chosen to walk during a segment at the 2012 Summer Olympics closing ceremony.
 She wore a gold gown by Burberry and walked the stadium with her fellow models to David Bowie's song "Fashion."